rmcelreath/rethinking/README.md

 mu    0.00 0.59 -0.95  0.95
 sigma 0.84 0.33  0.31  1.36
 ```
+It also supports vectorized parameters, which is convenient for categories.
+See examples `?quap`.

+In the first edition of the textbook, this function was called `map`.
+It can still be used with that alias.
+It was renamed, because the name `map` was misleading.
+This function produces quadratic approximations of the posterior distribution, not just maximum a posteriori (MAP) estimates.

-## Hamiltonian Monte Carlo with `ulam` and `map2stan`
+# Hamiltonian Monte Carlo with `ulam` (and `map2stan`)

 The same formula list can be compiled into a Stan (mc-stan.org) model using one of two tools: `ulam` or `map2stan`.
-For simple models, they are identical. `ulam` is the newer tool that allows for much for flexibility. `map2stan` is the original tool from the first edition of the package and textbook.
+For simple models, they are identical. `ulam` is the newer tool that allows for much more flexibility, including explicit variable types and custom distributions. `map2stan` is the original tool from the first edition of the package and textbook.
+Going forward, new features will be added to `ulam`.

 `ulam` is named after Stanisław Ulam, who was one of the parents of the Monte Carlo method and is the namesake of the Stan project as well.
 It is pronounced something like [OO-lahm], not like [YOU-lamm].